 Steel is made by combining iron with small amounts of carbon.
-The puddling process used to create wrought iron removes most of the carbon content and the processed wrought iron can be converted to steel by adding back carbon - the majority of which was removed by the puddling process - to the metal in a controlled fashion until the desired proportion is achieved.
+The puddling process used to create wrought iron removes most of the carbon content and the processed wrought iron can be converted to steel by adding back carbon in a controlled fashion until the desired proportion is achieved.
 The process used to do this was called cementation and the steel produced was therefore also known as cementation steel.

 Here is an account from the 1830s:

 The process of forming steel by cementation is performed in two parallel troughs constructed of fire brick, or of an open-grained siliceous free stone, unalterable by the fire.
 These troughs are placed upon a long grate beneath an arched vault, surrounded with a cone of masonry.

 Bars of the best Dannemora or oregrund (Swedish) iron, free of cracks and flaws, are then selected for the purpose of cementation.
 A layer of coarsely bruised charcoal, capable of passing through a quarter inch riddle, is now laid at the bottom of the cementing troughs, and above this is placed a row of bars of iron, another stratum of charcoal succeeds, and then bars of iron, and so on till the trough is nearly full, containing about eight tons of iron.
 The whole is then covered with clay and sand mixed, and rammed as close as possible to exclude the air.